 This includes for example the reduction of waste, water or energy consumption as well as reusing containers and recycling pallets, plastics, glass and paper.
 Some years ago, we even installed a solar panel to heat water for the sanitary facilities of our contract drivers.

 For me it is the most important core value of Brenntag that we should cherish and take care of on a daily basis and in each activity.
 I’m very proud to be leader of our own internal Emergency Brigade and to contribute to making Brenntag in Santiago a safe place to work.
 I’m well aware of the responsibility for my team to ensure that everybody reaches his home safely each day.
 At our site in Santiago and I believe throughout all Brenntag sites globally every employee has the value “Safety First” in mind, which makes me very proud to work for this company.

-We regularly invite our neighbors to our emergency preparedness meetings as part of our annual emergency drills.
-They see how our brigade works, tour our facilities and clarify any concerns related to being neighbors of a large chemical distribution plant.
+We regularly invite our neighbours to our emergency preparedness meetings as part of our annual emergency drills.
+They see how our brigade works, tour our facilities and clarify any concerns related to being neighbours of a large chemical distribution plant.
 I think it is very important to be a responsible community member as a company.

 Furthermore, we have been working on a social responsibility project with a nearby school for several years.
 It is a large project that our CASA team has coordinated successfully, offering technical and financial assistance to the school in order to organize a Chemical Operator technical course for its young students.
 The school program includes a chemical laboratory specialization.
 All of this includes a dual education system, where two students come to our plant two days a week in their two last years of schooling, in order to have a practical experience.